Ylianst/ESP-IQ2020/documentation/devices.md

    port: 1234
 ```

 This said, if you have a setup like this that works.
 Please let me know so I can update this section.
+This integration should lower the `flow_control_pin` when receiving and raise it when transmitting.